IsaacScript/isaacscript/packages/docs/docs/main/what-is-isaacscript-doing.md

 1. In-game, go into a run.
 1. In VSCode, add something new to your `main.ts` file, like: `print("hello world");`
 1. In VSCode, save the file.
-1. In game, you should see text appear on the screen. (i.e. something along the lines of "Compilation successful!")
+1. In game, you should see text appear on the screen. (i.e. Something along the lines of "Compilation successful.")
 1. In game, press <code>`</code> to open the console and see if your "hello world" message is printed there.

 <br />